Geseke: Division of the town

-Landmarks and Culture
+Landmarks and culture

 Music

-Geseke has many associations, music societies in particular.
+Geseke has many clubs, especially music clubs, including marching bands, a brass band and a bagpipe band.
 There is a shanty choir, a church choir (youth choir and adult choir), a Gospel choir and various school choirs.
 The youth choir of the church has already made several excursions (e.g. to Lübeck, Hamburg or Berlin).
 The auditorium of the high school is also used for music events.

 Museums

 Situated at the Hellweg, the city museum informs about the city's history and provides various facts about Geseke.